cortex-js/compute-engine/src/docs/numerical-evaluations.md

 </div>

-**To change the number of significant digits of the numerical computations**, set the `precision` property of an instance of `ComputeEngine`.
+**To change the number of significant digits of the numerical evaluations**, set the `precision` property of an instance of `ComputeEngine`.

 A value of 15 or less will automatically be set to 15 and use the `machine` numeric format.
 A value over 1,000 will result in inaccurate results for trigonometric functions.

-By the default, the numeric format is `auto`: if the precision is 15 or less the `machine` numeric format is used, unless the computations require some calculations with complex numbers.
+By default, the numeric format is `auto`: if the precision is 15 or less the `machine` numeric format is used, unless the computations require some calculations with complex numbers.
 If the precision is greater than 15, the `decimal` numeric format is used.